LastingLuck/Fluid-Sim/README.md

 # README #

-This is a simple implementation of a water field.
+One of the first simulations I've wrote.
+This is a simple implementation of a 2D water field.
 Implemented using OpenGL 3 and SDL 2.
-Current visulization is columns of water.
+Columns of water adjusted by the difference in height between them